JosBeishuizen/LogSeqSurf/pages/Nelson Mandela - There is nobody more dangerous.md

-- There is nobody more dangerous than one who has been humiliated
+- There is nobody more dangerous than one who has been humiliated.